lix-it/api-docs/source/index.html.md

 # Introduction

 Welcome to Lix's API!
-You can use this API to access all our API endpoints, such as the Person API to look up email addresses, or the Company API to look up company information related to a domain name.
+You can use this API to access all our API endpoints, such as the Contact API to look up email addresses by LinkedIn profile ID, or the People API to look up professional information for a person.

 The API is organized around REST.
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON.